-At least 1,000 acres burning in Shasta County, evacuations ordered
+More evacuations ordered for Shasta County as at least five fires burn

 The Red Cross has opened an evacuation center at West Valley High School on 3805 Happy Valley Rd. in Cottonwood for people affected by the evacuation orders, with volunteers on-hand to provide snacks, drinks and comfort.

-Cal Fire is currently working with the Redding Fire Department to contain the fire, along with numerous other fire agencies, said Zulliger.
+Cal Fire has worked with the Redding Fire Department to contain the fire, along with numerous other fire agencies, said Zulliger.
 CHP is assisting with road closures and sheriff's deputies are assisting with evacuations, he said.

+Three strike teams consisting of crews from the City of Sacramento, Sacramento Metropolitan Fire District, Folsom, Cosumnes, West Sacramento and Sutter County were also sent to assist in containing the Shasta fires, said Capt.
+Chris Vestal, Metro Fire spokesperson.

+Two of the strike teams were type III, which are specifically used to fight vegetation fires, and the other was type I, which specializes in structural fires, Vestal said.
+Each strike team typically consists of five engines with four crew members per engine, a strike team leader and a strike team leader trainee, said Vestal.

 At about 2 p.m. on Sunday, Cal Fire tweeted that fire crews were battling multiple fires totaling 100 acres just west of Redding off Clear Creek and American roads in Shasta County.
 Less than a half-hour later, Cal Fire tweeted that the total acreage had grown to 300 acres.
 The hot, dry north winds are exacerbating the situation, Zulliger said, adding that fire resources will likely be committed to the area for the next couple of days.

 The area currently has a National Weather Service Red Flag Warning in effect, which means high heat, low humidity, strong winds and conditions that exacerbate the risk of fire, said Lynnette Round, a Cal Fire spokesperson.